yahoo/state-space-testing/README.md

 The first step performs some crude assessments of the build environment and creates the site-specific `configure'.
 Of course `configure --help` will explain the build options.
 The general options to `configure` are widely [documented](https://www.gnu.org/prep/standards/html_node/Configuration.html).

 The `buildconf` component is boilerplate and can be updated from [temerarious-flagship](https://github.com/yahoo/temerarious-flagship/blob/master/bc/template.autotools-buildconf) as needed.
-The [Tunitas Build System](https://github.com/yahoo/temerarious-flagship) should be available in `/opt/tunitas` and the template at `/opt/tunitas/share/temerarious-flagship/bc/template.autotools-buildconf`
+The [Tunitas Build System](https://github.com/yahoo/temerarious-flagship) is expected to be available in `/opt/tunitas`.
+There is a template `buildconf` located at `/opt/tunitas/share/temerarious-flagship/bc/template.autotools-buildconf`

 ## Build